CLEF 2026 - Call for Participation

 New

-Browse the Hugging Face collection to download splits and review licensing.
+Browse the Hugging Face collection to download the official public data release and review licensing.

 Open Collection